GERMANY TRAVEL GUIDE CONTENTS

 Visa: Germany is a member of the European Union and signatory of the Schengen convention.
 Any EU national is entitled to unlimited, Visa-free travel within Germany.
 Nationals of most American countries plus Australia and NZ benefit from 90 days of Visa-free travel within the Schengen zone.
 If you wish to stay longer than 90 days, you must apply for a Schengen visa.
 If EU nationals wish to stay longer than 90 days, whilst you do not need a Visa, you must register with the local Burgeramt within 2 weeks of arrival.
 Nationals of other countries such as Russia, China, the Philippines, and other Asian countries must apply for a Schengen visa for any travel in Germany.

-However, as always, no matter how safe a country is, we always recommend getting travel insurance.
+However, as always, no matter how safe a country is, we always recommend getting travel insurance whenever planning a trip abroad.
 Our top recommendation is World Nomads due to their extensive list of activities covered.

 Language: The main language of Germany is German.
 Germany is a formal and respectful country and saying a little German in a polite manner will go a long way.
 Many Germans will speak a little English, especially in the major cities and tourist areas but this is not to be relied upon for communication.